ianchanning/text-to-pirate/README.md

 ### Example Usage

-You can pipe your markdown file through the cleaner before sending it to the main script:
+Pipe your markdown file through the cleaner before sending it to the main script:

 ```bash
 cat your_blog_post.md | ./clean_markdown.py | ./main.py
 ```

-## Testing
+## Testing the Contraption

-This project includes end-to-end test scripts to verify the installation and basic functionality using both `pip` and `uv`.
+A mad scientist's creation must be robust.
+These tests ensure the machine is calibrated and ready to roar.
+Run them to verify that both `pip` and `uv` installations can withstand the pressure.

 To run the tests: